 Our latest international report

-A focus on adolescent social media use and gaming in Europe, Central Asia and Canada
+A focus on adolescent social contexts in Europe, Central Asia and Canada

-This report from the 2021/2022 HBSC survey reveals concerning trends in adolescent digital behaviours, including a rise in problematic social media use and high rates of daily gaming.
-The findings highlight significant variations across countries, genders and socioeconomic groups, emphasising the urgent need for comprehensive digital literacy education and support services to promote adolescent digital well-being.
+This report from the 2021/2022 HBSC survey reveals concerning trends in adolescent social support, with marked declines in family relationships and rising school pressure, particularly among girls.
+The findings highlight significant variations across countries, genders and socioeconomic groups, emphasizing the urgent need for strengthening supportive environments for young people’s mental health and well-being.

 Latest news